omer-hazan/RFFI-with-GCD-via-VQVAE/README.md

 This work addresses that challenge by:

 - Training a **VQ-VAE classifier** where the decoder is replaced with an MLP.
-- Utilizing **Mahalanobis distance** in both triplet-loss training and vector quantization for better discrimination.
 - Leveraging **histogram features** of inverse codeword distances (e.g., entropy, peak relations, mean, median) for **open-set recognition**.
 - Employing **DBSCAN clustering** and **centroid matching** to discover and assign new classes.
 - Supporting **extended codebooks**, where rogue samples can form new labeled codewords for downstream classification.